 There was one child who sat in a wheelchair.
 This child was too sick to smile.
 She was too ill to play and I swore to myself that if I could push a button or do anything to help her be well, I would do it.

 For the moment, let’s close the door to this room and for now, there’s no one else but us.
-Rather than worry about where will we go or what we are going to do — let’s adjust our thinking to an action of moving forward.
+Rather than worry about where we will go or what we are going to do — let’s adjust our thinking to an action of moving forward.

 What will I choose?
 Where will I choose to go?